Salvator Mundi: The most expensive painting in the world is getting the Broadway treatment

 The small, 26-inch-tall panel was commissioned by Louis XII of France around 1500, but after getting damaged and being covered with dark overpaint, it was believed for centuries to be a copy by a lesser-known artist.
 In 2005 the painting was sold at auction as a copy of the original for less than $10,000 to a consortium of art dealers.
 Infrared technology then revealed earlier reworkings of Jesus' hand, signaling it was likely made by da Vinci himself.

-The painting was unveild as part of a major exhibition at the National Gallery in London in 2011, and its price tag skyrocketed.
-"Salvator Mundi" then circulated between private collectors until its record-shattering $450.3 auction price at Christie's in 2017.
+The painting had a major exhibition at the National Gallery in London in 2011, and its price tag skyrocketed.
+"Salvator Mundi" then circulated between private collectors until its record-shattering $450.3 million auction price at Christie's in 2017.

 It is a story that poses the question: "What makes art; what gives anything value?"
 Winer said.
 "It's this idea of following one object through (history).
 It's about power and symbols.
 For $450 million, you could buy the savior of the world."

 Intrigue still follows the work.
 In another twist, "Salvator Mundi" has not been publicly seen since the auction hammer dropped three years ago.
-The Louvre Abu Dhabi inexplicably delayed its much anticipated unveiling in 2018, and it has yet to emerge, believed to be in storage in Geneva or in the private yacht of Saudi Arabia's Crown Prince Mohammed bin Salman.
+The Louvre Abu Dhabi inexplicably delayed its much anticipated unveiling in 2018, and it has yet to emerge, believed to be in storage in Geneva or in the private yacht of Saudi Arabia's Crown Prince Mohammed binu Salman.

 The forthcoming musical won't be the first time the Master painter's enigmatic life and career has been reimagined for theatergoers.
 In 1993, critics balked at the ill-fated 1993 West End theater production "Leonardo the Musical: A Portrait of Love," on the making of his famed "Mona Lisa," which left the stage after only two months.